OTGLLC/disney-streaming-homepage/README.md

 2. The project uses a data cache for shaders, textures on config files.
 You can find the folders within their respective release folders
 3. Be patient with the loading screen, adding a loading indicator added a bit more to my scope for now
 4. There is minimal response to input.
 The tiles can be selected but there is no scrolling.
+5. Compiled and ran in VS2019 utilizing C++ 11 to 14 features

 Controls for the Tile selection
 "W" - Up